 Instructions

-- Place 7 large eggs in a saucepan, cover with water, and bring to a gentle boil.
+- Place 7 eggs in a saucepan, cover with water, and bring to a gentle boil.
 Cook until yolks are set, then transfer eggs into an ice water bath for at least 5 minutes.

 - Peel the cooled eggs carefully, starting from the wider end, then slice each egg lengthwise.
 Remove yolks and place them in a mixing bowl.

 - Spoon or pipe the mixture evenly into the hollowed egg whites.
-Press lightly with a spoon or swirl with a piping bag for a neat look.

 Notes